There’s no reason why you can’t enjoy your conservatory all year round.

 However, you could avoid this by having a lightweight metal roof fitted before insulation.
 Obviously, metal is a good conductor of heat, and if it’s fitted with no gaps left – you’ll be far less likely to find any cold and breezy draughts emanating from certain tight spaces in your conservatory.

-If you have any questions about DIY conservatory roof insulation and best practice for installation, we’re more than happy to help.
+If you have any questions about conservatory insulation solutions and best practice for installation, we’re more than happy to help.

 Drop us a line if you have any specific concerns and we’ll do our best to help.